CopernicaMarketingSoftware/Documentation/AMQPipe/overview.md

 # AMQPipe documentation

-AMQPipe is a task manager application that reads messages from a RabbitMQ message queue, passes the message to a script or program that may modify the message, and publishes the result of that script or program back to RabbitMQ.
+AMQPipe is a task manager application that reads messages from a RabbitMQ message queue, passes the message to a script or program, and publishes the result of that scripts or programs back to RabbitMQ.
 The AMQPipe program ensures that your servers are fully optimized, because it runs as many scripts or programs in parallel as you have configured.

 ## Configuration file